Exchange Buildings (1803–1808; demolished 1864): Building

 Lancashire illustrated : from original drawings, 1769–1843 described the building:

 Of the buildings dedicated to commercial pursuits, this is the most important.
 This magnificent pile (in the opinion of many travellers, the most beautiful commercial structure in the world) was raised by a subscription of 800 share, at 100 each share; but it is ascertained that the entire expense was not less than 110,000.
 The first stone was laid on the 30th of June, 1803 and the building was completed in about six years.
 The area eclosed by the four fronts, is 194 feet by 180; and is, consequently, double that of the London exchange.
-This building is formed by four facades, or fronts, of which three adjoin each other and the fourth is formed by the north front of the Town hall.The architecture consists of a rusticated basement, with a piazza, extending round the whole, and opening to the area by a series of rustic arches, between strong piers.
+This building is formed by four facades, or fronts, of which three adjoin each other and the fourth is formed by the north front of the Town hall.
+The architecture consists of a rusticated basement, with a piazza, extending round the whole, and opening to the area by a series of rustic arches, between strong piers.
 Above are two stories ornamented with Corinthian pillars and pilasters, and surrounded with an enriched bold cornice and parapet.
-In the centre of the norh side, resting on the basement, is a grand recessed portico, with eight handsome corinthian columns.In the east wing is a coffee room, 94 feet by 52, the roof of which is supported on large ionic columns, and above this is another spacious room, appropriated to the underwriters. a public sale room and counting houses, occupy the other sides of this extensive range of buildings.
+In the centre of the nor[t]h side, resting on the basement, is a grand recessed portico, with eight handsome Corinthian columns.
+In the east wing is a coffee room, 94 feet by 52, the roof of which is supported on large ionic columns, and above this is another spacious room, appropriated to the underwriters. a public sale room and counting houses, occupy the other sides of this extensive range of buildings.